vatsal-dp/To-Done/README.md

 ### Want to Contribute?

 Want to contribute to this project?
 Learn about [Contributing](CONTRIBUTING.md).
-Not sure where to start?
-Have a look at the [good first issue](https://github.com/shahleon/smart-todo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 Found a bug or have a new feature idea?
-Please create an [Issue](https://github.com/Chloe-Ku/smart-todo/issues) to notify us.
+Please create an [Issue](https://github.com/CSC510-Team-57/To-Done/issues) to notify us.

 ### License